Angelic Energy customers moved to British Gas: FAQs & details

 Angelic Energy customers have been switched to British Gas.
-Angelic Energy was supplied by Robin Hood Energy under a ‘while-label’ agreement.
-In September 2020, Robin Hood sold its customer base (including Angelic Energy customers) to British Gas.
+Angelic Energy was supplied by Robin Hood Energy under a ‘white-label’ agreement.
+In September 2020, Robin Hood sold its customer base (including Angelic Energy customers) to British Gas

 About Angelic Energy

 Angelic Energy was a not-for-profit energy supplier for London residents.
 It aimed to help customers manage the high cost of living in London by providing fairer energy prices than those offered by the ‘Big Six’.